Extraordinary practical workshop #2 with Sukander Kartadinata

 Extraordinary practical workshop no.2 with Sukander Kartadinata.

-Back in the lab with Sukander, now to build sensors onto the sonic bike.
-We agree to begin with the Hall Effect sensor, previously successfully used in BRI London lab, and soon have a pulse produced from 4 small magnets placed near rim on wheel spokes spinning through field created with other magnet on behind front wheel frame.
+Together back in the lab, we agree to start building the Hall Effect sensor, which we’d successfully previously made in the London lab, and soon have a pulse produced from 4 small magnets placed near the rim on the wheel, with the spokes spinning through the field created with the other magnet placed on/behind/the front of the wheel frame.
+WATCH

 We discuss which other cyclist actions could be easily measured and agree on handle bar positioning.
 Careful positioning of 2 magnets on either side of bike front stem and stiffened break cables produce surprisingly sensitive results.
 Progress!